-When society condemns those of differing sexual orientations, it limits its own expression, Garnets contended.
-People's condemnation of gays, lesbians, bisexuals and transgender people is particularly based on fear of being labelled gay themselves.
+When society condemns those of differing sexual orientations, it limits its expression, Garnets contended.
+People's condemnation of gays, lesbians, bisexuals and transgender people is mainly based on fear of being labelled gay themselves.
 In turn, this fear leads people to conform to gender roles to avoid being labelled "gay."
 Yet such restrictions limit the range of human potential, she believes

 Let's all work towards embracing the diversity of the human experience through acceptance rather than categorization.